jpsca/formidable/docs/content/messages.md

 ```

-The custom messages dictionary does not replace the default one, but *extends* it.
-In this example, the default "required" message is overwritten, and a new "lorem-ipsum" error is added, while the rest of the messages stay the same.
+The custom messages dictionary extends rather than replaces the default one.
+In this example, the default "required" message is overwritten and a new "lorem-ipsum" error is added, while all other default messages remain unchanged.

 ## Custom form messages